Scholarships

 Scholarships are free money used to pay for tuition and fees and are awarded to students based on various criteria.
 Scholarship criteria may include academic achievement, personal qualities, or financial need, and usually reflect the values of the donor.
 Most scholarships have application deadline dates.
 It is imperative to pay attention to the deadline dates of each scholarship to increase your chances of being selected for the award.

-We've put together a list of some common scholarships our students have received in the past or those donors have recently requested us to post.
+We've created a list of scholarships that students have received in the past and requests that donors have asked us to post.
+In order to avoid scams, please read these Important Tips prior to searching for any private scholarships.

 Click here for a list of private scholarships.